-- Definition- A fight shall be deemed to have occurred when at least one player punches or attempts to punch an opponent repeatedly or when two players wrestle in such a manner as to make it difficult for the linesman to intervene and separate the combatants at any time during the regular course of a game or during a prolonged player confrontation. - a) The Referees are provided a very wide latitude in the penalties with which they may impose under this rule.
+Definition: A player who repeatedly punches an opponent during game action, after a whistle, or any time during the regular course of a game during a prolonged player confrontation.

+a) The Referees are provided a very wide latitude in the penalties with which they may impose under this rule.
 This is done intentionally to enable them to differentiate between the obvious degrees of responsibility of the participants either for starting the fight or for persisting in continuing the fighting.
-The discretion provided should be exercised realistically. - b) An altercation is a situation involving two players with at least one to be penalized. - c) When a fight occurs, all players not engaged shall immediately go to the area of their players benches and in the event the altercation takes place at the players bench, the players on the ice from that team shall go to their defending zone.
+The discretion provided should be exercised realistically.

+- b) An altercation is a situation involving two players with at least one to be penalized. - c) An instigator of an altercation shall be a player who by his actions or demeaner demonstrates any or some of the following criteria: - Distance traveled - Gloves off first - First punch thrown - Menacing attitude or posture - Verbal instigation or threats - Conduct in retaliation to a prior game incident - Obvious retribution for a previous incident in the game or season - A player who is deemed to be the instigator of an altercation shall be assessed a 2-minute minor for instigating, a 5-minute major penalty for fighting, a 10minute misconduct and a Game Misconduct. - e) A player who is deemed to be both the instigator an aggressor of an altercation is to be assessed a 2-minute minor for instigating, a 5-minute major penalty for fighting, a 10-minute misconduct (instigator) and a game misconduct penalty (aggressor) and an additional Game Misconduct for the major penalty. - f) The aggressor in an altercation shall be the player who continues to throw punches to inflict punishment on his opponent who is in in a defenceless position or a who is unwilling combatant. - g) A player must be deemed the aggressor when he has clearly won the fight, but he continues throwing or landing punches in a further attempt to inflict punishment or injury on his opponent who is no longer able to defend himself. - h) A player who is deemed to be the aggressor of an altercation shall be assessed a 5-minute major penalty for fighting and a game misconduct. - When a fight occurs, all players not engaged shall immediately go to the area of their players benches and in the event the altercation takes place at the players bench, the players on the ice from that team shall go to their defending zone.
 Goalkeepers shall remain in their goal crease, except in the event the altercation takes place in the vicinity of the goal crease, and therefore shall obey the directions of the Referee.
-Failure to comply can result in penalties for their involvement in or around the area outlined.
+Failure to comply can result in penalties occurred for their involvement in or around the area outlined.